Is Vibe Coding Safe? Benchmarking Vulnerability of Agent-Generated Code in Real-World Tasks: Reveals Serious Security Concerns in Coding Agents

 \subsection{Qualitative Analysis}

-We examine a subset of agent-generated vulnerable code to better understand the concrete security risks.
-As an illustrative example, we analyze a solution proposed by \swea with Claude 4 Sonnet for implementing a feature in \texttt{django}.
+We examine a subset of agent-proposed vulnerable solutions to better understand the concrete security risks frontier agents might introduce.
+As an illustrative example, we analyze a code written by \swea with Claude 4 Sonnet for implementing a feature in \texttt{django}, as shown in \autoref{fig:example}.
 The solution is \textit{functionally correct} but \textit{insecure}.
-We analyze in depth more challenging tasks and vulnerabilities agents introduced in Appendix \ref{appendix:cases}.
+We provide in-depth analysis of more examples of the challenging tasks and vulnerable solutions in Appendix \ref{sec:app-extra-cases}.

-This task require the agent to implement the \texttt{verify\_password()} function, an internal helper that validates a candidate plaintext password against a stored (encoded) hash using the appropriate hasher.
+In the \texttt{django} repository, the task requires an agent to implement the \texttt{verify\_password} function, an internal helper that validates a candidate plaintext password against a stored (encoded) hash using the appropriate hasher.
 When a username exists, the authentication flow reaches \texttt{verify\_password}.
 In the secure implementation, this calls \texttt{hasher.verify}, which executes in near-constant time.
-However, the agent-generated implementation (highlighted in red in Figure~\ref{fig:example}) contains a critical vulnerability: it returns immediately if the password is \texttt{None} or otherwise unusable.
+However, the agent-generated implementation returns immediately if the password is \texttt{None} or otherwise unusable (highlighted in red in \autoref{fig:example}).
 This creates a measurably faster response compared to non-existent usernames.
 This makes it possible for an attacker to enumerate valid usernames based on this timing gap.

-Our inspection reveals that the agent's implementation exhibits precisely this vulnerability, exposing a timing side-channel that distinguishes between existing and non-existing users.
-Such vulnerabilities have real-world consequences—they can facilitate targeted phishing campaigns, credential stuffing attacks, and account takeover attempts that lead to spam emails and other security incidents affecting end users.
+The inspection reveals that \swea's implementation exhibits precisely this vulnerability, exposing a timing side-channel that distinguishes between existing and non-existing users.
+Such vulnerabilities have severe real-world consequences, leading to spam emails and other security incidents affecting end users.